jameshay218/virosolver/README.md

 # A method to infer epidemic dynamics using viral load data: virosolver
 ------------
-Documentation for this package is a work in progress, but all code is fully working.
-This particular version accompanies the git repository at (https://github.com/jameshay218/virosolver_paper)[https://github.com/jameshay218/virosolver_paper], where use cases and instructions are provided.
+Documentation for this package is a work in progress, but all code is working correctly.
+This particular version accompanies the git repository at https://github.com/jameshay218/virosolver_paper, where use cases and instructions are provided.

 ## Setup
 ------------